frequently asked questions

 Yes!
 Several!
 Take a look at our fees & insurance page for more info.

 If you cancel after this timeframe, you’ll owe a cancellation fee of $75.
 But!
-If you’re able to reschedule before your next session, I’ll waive the fee.
+If you’re able to reschedule before your next session, we’ll waive the fee.
+If you miss the rescheduled session, if even it’s cancelled in time, you’ll be charged the fee.

 What can I expect during my therapy sessions?